 Patient Education on B-Cell Non-Hodgkin Lymphomas from Diagnosis to Treatment was presented in collaboration with The Leukemia & Lymphoma Society & The University of Nebraska Medical Center and supported by an educational grant from Pharmacyclics LLC, an Abbvie Company and Janssen Biotech, Inc., administered by Janssen Scientific Affairs, LLC, and a grant from Genentech.

-For more information about patient education opportunities and the PlatformQ Health network of therapeutically-aligned channels, email Lauren Alford at LAlford@platformq.com.
+For more information about online patient education opportunities and the PlatformQ Health network of therapeutically-aligned channels, email Lauren Alford at LAlford@platformq.com.